-The traction pedal (Figure 15) has 3 functions: to make the machine move forward, to move it backward, and to stop the machine.
+The traction pedal (Figure 13) has 3 functions: to make the machine move forward, to move it backward, and to stop the machine.
 Press the top of the pedal to move forward and the bottom of the pedal to move backward or to assist in stopping when moving forward.
-Also, allow the pedal to move to the NEUTRAL position to stop the machine.
-Do not rest the heel of your foot on reverse when operating forward (Figure 16).
+Also, allow the pedal to move to the NEUTRAL position to stop the machine (Figure 14).